top of page

 The answer is not simple, but it's clear.
 It is part of a man's life.

-Let's look at what you can do to prepare for what's coming, or how to deal with it if you're in transition.
+Let's explore how to prepare for what's coming or how to deal with it if you're in transition.

 As a young boy or man, we often have a lot of drive.
 We look forward to a lifetime of opportunity.